 Sedum Divergens – Old Man’s Bones

 Native to northern California.
-Creeping, low growing succulent, excellent groundcover.
+Creeping, low growing sedum succulent, excellent ground cover.

 Sedum Divergens “Old Mans Bones” forms dense clumps or mats making a nice potted bowl or basket plant.
 In summer, plants are filled with bright yellow flowers.

-Sedums come in all shapes and sizes, tiny, trailing, bushy and upright.
+Sedums come in all shapes and sizes, tiny, trailing, bushy and upright like the popular Autumn Joy.
 Size and shape vary highly among the species.
 But, all have fleshy leaves,

 The flowers are starlike and usually small but with large clusters.

-Smaller sedums provide texture, color and make lovely additions to rock gardens or planted as ground covers.
+Smaller sedums provide texture, color and make lovely additions to rock gardens or planted as a decorative ground cover.